Cultural continuity and change

 - Introductory activity – students investigate a number of Aboriginal and Torres Strait Islander objects, considering what the objects are and their use – both in the past and present.

-- Gallery activity — working in groups, students explore the First Australians gallery and photograph objects that represent an aspect of Indigenous Australians’ living culture.
+- Gallery activity – working in groups, students explore objects in the First Australians gallery that represent an aspect of Indigenous Australians’ living culture.

-- Reflection — students gather to discuss their selected images and how they might be used for further research and reflect on the continuing cultures of Australia’s Indigenous peoples.
+- Reflection – students gather to discuss how the objects represent the continuing cultures of Australia’s Indigenous peoples.